C++ SDK tutorial, times10 function

 to draw a random number, and then pass this random number totimes10

 .
 You use a loop to do this fifty times in a row.
-Every time the times10 function is called in this loop, it triggers the assertions in lines 5 & 7.
-In summary: You will testtimes10
+Every time thetimes10

 by passing it a random integer fifty times in a row.
-You have asserted that all fifty outputs must be even and that at least one random input must be odd.
+You’ve asserted that all fifty outputs must be even and that at least one random input must be odd.

 Step 3: Build your code